Last Updated: June 10, 2019

 Data we collect: When you visit our sites or request information from us, we may collect, use, store and transfer the following kinds of personal data about you:

-- Contact Data: email address and telephone number
+- Contact Data: email address

 - Technical Data: location, internet protocol (IP) address, browser information, time zone setting, operating system and other information on the devices you use to access our sites